 BROADCAST ACADEMY SESSIONS AT THE IBC 2019

-With slightly more than a month to go, the Broadcast Academy is excited to announce its presence at the International Broadcast Convention (IBC) 2019 in Amsterdam.
+The Broadcast Academy is excited to announce its presence at the upcoming International Broadcast Convention (IBC) 2019 in Amsterdam.

-Broadcast Academy and EVS are pleased to invite you to participate in the Broadcast Academy sessions from 15-16 September 2019 in IBC Amsterdam, Netherlands.
-The Broadcast Academy will host a series of panel sessions and Live sports direction with the live TV simulator:
+Broadcast Academy in partnership with EVS is pleased to invite you to the Broadcast Academy sessions from 15-16 September 2019 in IBC Amsterdam, Netherlands.
+There will be a series of stimulating panel sessions and Live sports direction training with the live TV simulator:

 Day 1: 15 September 2019 – Three Panel Sessions